Ozia112/Team-2-FSE-repo/(C)Requirements/NonFuncionalRequirements.md

 ## User Histories

-1. ### [Visual Consistency](https://github.com/Ozia112/Team-2-FSE-repo/blob/TM-02-Branch/(C)Requirements/NonFuncionalRequirements.md#definition-of-intuitive)
+1. ### Visual Consistency

-   -  The user wants all the visual elements of the hub to be coherent so that the navigation experience is intuitive.
+   -  The user wants all the visual elements of the hub to be coherent so that the navigation experience is [intuitive].
 Use the same font type, size, and color for all similar texts,A design consisting of icons, buttons, borders, and shadows.
 Charts can be styled in a consistent way to make them look like they're part of the same whole.

 3. ### Visual Accessibility